Everyone from elite athletes to famous entrepreneurs claims mental toughness and positive self-talk are keys to succeeding in a plethora of fields.

 The book features strategies used by everyone from Marcus Aurelius to Malcolm X. He uses real-life examples to teach readers how to maintain their strength no matter what occurs in their life.

-Smith teaches how to overcome almost any life circumstances with a hands-on and resilient approach.
+Smith teaches how to overcome almost any life circumstance with a hands-on and resilient approach.

 2. Mental Training for Peak Performance, Revised & Updated Edition – Steven Ungerleider and Nick Bollettieri